-Samples were collected from 2 locations in 2016 to measure the growth of algae on rocks, also called attached algae or benthic algae.
+Samples were collected from two locations in 2017 to measure the algae growth on shoreline rocks, also called attached algae or benthic algae.
 For benthic algae collection, large rocks are selected from the wadeable portion of the lake with typical algae growth for the area.
 A template is placed on the rock, and algae are removed from inside the template by scraping and brushing.
 The removed algae are filtered on a glass filter, placed in a centrifuge tube, wrapped in aluminum foil, and stored on dry ice for delivery to the laboratory.
 The algae sample is then analyzed for concentration of chlorophyll-a.